better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 All this uncertainty happens because source code is *portable*—it can be cloned, edited, and hosted somewhere else without the project's maintainer knowing about it.

-Centralized code collaboration platforms like GitHub and GitLab create also create identities for the projects they host.
+Centralized code collaboration platforms like GitHub and GitLab also create identities for the projects they host.
 If you create two identical repositories on these platforms, their identities are `github.com/bob/project` and `gitlab.com/bob/project`.
 You might know they're the same, but to someone else, there's no guarantee that the projects are the same despite seemingly sharing a `bob/project` identity.

 With centralized platforms, the code remains portable, but the *identity is non-portable*.

 A portable Radicle identity solves this problem because you always own your Radicle identity.
 Your identity might be replicated across the Radicle network, but because your key signs it, it's always yours.
-Your project may be replicated across the Radicle network, but because your identity is a delegate, only you can change the canonical remote/branch.
+Your project may be replicated across the Radicle network, but because your identity is a delegate, only you can change your own remote/branch.

 Radicle identities are perfect for a peer-to-peer protocol because *the data is shipped with the source code, but not in the source code*.